aristanetworks/avd/docs/user-manual/avd-aap.md

     images: #(2)
       base_image:
-        name: registry.fedoraproject.org/fedora:40
+        name: ghcr.io/ansible-community/community-ee-minimal:2.21.3-1

     dependencies: #(3)
       python_interpreter:
-        package_system: python311
+        package_system: python314
-        python_path: /usr/bin/python3.11
+        python_path: /usr/bin/python3.14

-      ansible_core: #(4)
-        package_pip: ansible-core<2.17.0

-      ansible_runner: #(5)
-        package_pip: ansible-runner

-      galaxy: requirements.yml #(6)
+      galaxy: requirements.yml #(4)

-      python: requirements.txt #(7)
+      python: requirements.txt #(5)

     ```

     1. We are leveraging Ansible Builder 3.x, which requires version 3 of the definition file.
 If you leverage an older version of Ansible Builder, you may need to use `version: 1`.
     2. You may use any base container image.
 Please see the official documentation for more examples.
     3. Specifying what version of Python we would like installed during the container build.
-    4. The version of ansible-core you need will greatly depend on your specific workflows.
-    5. The `ansible-runner` package is required when building an EE.
-    6. This is a pointer to any additional collections we want installed on our container.
+    4. This is a pointer to any additional collections we want installed on our container.
-    7. This is a pointer to any additional Python packages we require for our workflow.
+    5. This is a pointer to any additional Python packages we require for our workflow.

 === "requirements.yml"